gaepdit/air-web/docs/Workflows/Enforcement-workflow.md

 # Enforcement Workflow

-## Enforcement Case
+## Case File

-* A new Enforcement Case can be entered from a Facility or Compliance Event.
+* A new Case File can be entered from a Facility or Compliance Event.
-* An Enforcement Case can be linked to multiple Compliance Events.
+* A Case File can be linked to multiple Compliance Events.
-* The Enforcement Case can be edited while open.
+* The Case File can be edited while open.
-* Closing/finalizing an Enforcement Case disables all editing.
+* Closing/finalizing a Case File disables all editing.
-* Reopening an Enforcement Case enables all editing.
+* Reopening a Case File enables all editing.
 * Comments can be added and edited.
 * A Comment can be deleted *(not shown in diagram)*.
-* An Enforcement Case can be deleted *(not shown)*.
+* A Case File can be deleted *(not shown)*.

 ## Enforcement Action

-* An Enforcement Action can be added to an open Enforcement Case.
+* An Enforcement Action can be added to an open Case File.
-* An Enforcement Action can be edited while the Enforcement Case is open.
+* An Enforcement Action can be edited while the Case File is open.
 * An Enforcement Action can be closed as unsent.
 * Issuing an Enforcement Action closes it and disables all editing (including deleting).
 * Comments can be added and edited.